 Wendy Woon, The Edward John Noble Deputy Director for Education

 With two New York locations—midtown Manhattan, and Long Island City, Queens—and partnerships throughout the five boroughs, MoMA and MoMA PS1 are part of a creative network across the city.
-Our new building on 53rd Street will open to the world outside with an expanded ground floor of galleries and public and garden spaces that are free to all.
-Local and international visitors will find a global perspective in the art and artists on display.
+When the Museum opens in October our commitment to this community will be stronger than ever.

 For updates, sign up for our newsletter and follow us on Facebook, Twitter, and Instagram.